linden-gan/System-Programming/CPP.md

 - unordered_set: O(1)

 ### Smart Pointer
-- A kind of pointer that helps us automatically delete object when no pointer on it.
+- A kind of pointer that helps us automatically delete object when no pointer on it. `#include <memory>`
 - Store smart pointers in STL data structure to avoid copy.
   `vector<shared_ptr<Point>> vec;`
 - `shared_ptr<int> sp(new int(3));` multiple smart pointers share one data.